jeffchheng/brains-base/content/blog/2019-12-29-anime-of-the-decade/index.md

 I watched _Your Name_ at least 4 times in theaters, and I noticed something new every single time.

-This movie is a masterclass in editing.
-The way scenes are cut together serve to set up the premise, convey how Taki and Mitsuha feel, and throw the viewer off the scent. 😉
+This movie is a masterclass in editing with the way scenes are cut together serve to set up the premise, convey how Taki and Mitsuha feel, and throw the viewer off the scent. 😉

 The plot is fantastical, yes, but it's woven tightly.
 There's never a dull moment here when each scene is bursting with foreshadowing and beautiful imagery.